codeananda/earthquake_damage_competition/README.md

 ## Libraries Used

-For this project, the main libraries I used were:
+For this project, I used Python and the following libraries:
-* Python
 * Numpy
 * Pandas
 * Matplotlib